lmande/security-forcer/README.md

 ### What It Does:
 It modifies laravel vendor files and the apps' env files.
 This way it doesn't get caught in git.
 Here is the list of package actions and what they do:

-* NightDistributer: puts 'sleep(1)' function inside application run cycles such as Illuminate\Pipeline\Pipeline, Illuminate\Routing\Router etc. and inside all functions of Illuminate\Database\Eloquent\Collection.
+* **NightDistributer:** puts '*sleep(1)*' function inside application run cycles such as Illuminate\Pipeline\Pipeline, Illuminate\Routing\Router etc. and inside all functions of Illuminate\Database\Eloquent\Collection.
 That's about minimum 20+ seconds of response time if you are not using a lot of infected functions.
 Here is the full list:
     - Pipeline @ then,thenReturn,a (repeated) closure
     - Router @ dispatch,runRoute,dispatchToRoute
     - Route @ run